Tips For Visiting Sigiriya – The Lion Rock In Central Sri Lanka

-Sigiriya is one of Sri Lanka’s 7 World Heritage Sites and is found in the country’s Cultural Triangle, a stunning region stuffed full of sacred stupas and ancient temples,
+Sigiriya is one of Sri Lanka’s 7 World Heritage Sites and is found in the country’s Cultural Triangle – a stunning region stuffed full of sacred stupas and ancient temples.

 Sigiriya is dual-listed by UNESCO for both its natural and historical attributes – just like Uluru which it reminds me of because of its dazzling orange hue.
-But while visitors are banned from climbing Australia’s sacred rock, you are welcome to climb Sigiriya to discover the ancient ruins of a palace which once sat atop the rock.
+But while visitors are banned from climbing Australia’s sacred rock, you are welcome to climb Sigiriya to discover the ancient ruins of a palace which once sat atop it.

 Peering up at the steep rock and uneven steps from the ground it can seem a little intimidating but this climb is suitable for all ages and fitness levels – as evidenced by the young and elderly tourists we witnessed tackling it.

 I’d recommend you set aside at least 3 hours for your visit as there is lots to admire, learn and photograph along the way.
 Some visitors report climbing Sigiriya in just 45 minutes but I found that taking it slowly was much more rewarding.

 There are stairs the whole way up, some made from metal and some carved from stone, so you needn’t be the most professional hiker to have a go.